lukew244/js-constructor-pattern/INSTRUCTIONS.md

 ### Plenary (20 minutes)

-Collaboratively review students' implementation of the user stories.
+* Collaboratively review students' implementation of the user stories.

-Ask the students about the strengths and weaknesses of the constructor and prototype pattern as a way of encapsulating behaviour.
+* Ask the students about the strengths and weaknesses of the constructor and prototype pattern as a way of encapsulating behaviour.

+* Do "thumbs" on the learning objectives.